Etherpod/Ship-Enhancements/README.md

 - **Scout Launcher Component**: Turns the ship's scout launcher into a fully functioning ship component.
 If you damage it, you won't be able to launch or recall your scout from the ship until you repair it.
 - **Signalscope Component**: Turns the ship's signalscope into a fully functioning ship component.
 If you damage it, you won't be able to receive or broadcast signals from the ship until you repair it.
 - **Ship Signal**: Adds a signal for the ship on the Outer Wilds Ventures frequency.
 The signal will stop if the ship's signalscope is damaged.
 Slate also said they added a "command transmitter" to your signalscope, whatever that means.
 - **Clock**: Adds a clock to the cockpit that tells the time in minutes and seconds.
-Why, you might ask?
-Why not?
 It makes a nice ticking sound, if you like that sort of background noise.
 - **Ship Item Placement**: Lets you place items inside or on top of your ship.
 - **Portable Campfire**: Adds a portable campfire to the ship next to your suit.
 Set it up wherever you want and roast a marshmallow.
 - **Portable Tractor Beam**: Adds a portable Nomai tractor beam to the ship near the ship log.
 Place it down somewhere if you need an extra boost in height.